acmorg/acmorg.github.io/about/index.md

 ## Who can I talk to?

 I am [Andrew Conklin](https://linkedin.com/in/adconk), [ACM Local Activator](mailto:adconk@staff.acm.org).
-I'm working with ACM's Membership and Marketing Teams on bringing this initiative to several cities.
+I'm working with ACM's Membership and Marketing Teams to bring this initiative to several cities.
 A little about me:

 * former Chair of [DC Chapter of ACM](http://dcacm.org)
 * Started [DC Nightowls](http://meetup.com/dcnightowls), a local Washington DC entrepreneurial community